kiran-daware/kSipP/README.md

 ## ❓ Frequently Asked Questions

-### What is kSipP?
+### What is easySIPp?
-kSipP is a **web-based GUI for [SIPp](https://github.com/SIPp/sipp)**, designed to simplify SIP and VoIP testing.
+easySIPp is a **web-based GUI for [SIPp](https://github.com/SIPp/sipp)**, designed to simplify SIP and VoIP testing.
 Its primary goal is to simplify complex SIP and VoIP testing by providing an accessible and intuitive platform, eliminating the need for extensive command-line expertise.

-### Who should use kSipP?
+### Who should use easySIPp?
-Anyone involved in SIP testing — including VoIP testers, telecom engineers — will benefit from kSipP's user-friendly approach to running and managing SIPp scenarios.
+Anyone involved in SIP testing — including VoIP testers, telecom engineers — will benefit from easySIPp's user-friendly approach to running and managing SIPp scenarios.

-### Does kSipP replace the SIPp command-line tool?
+### Does easySIPp replace the SIPp command-line tool?
-kSipP doesn’t replace SipP — it enhances it.
-Under the hood, kSipP uses the original SIPp engine, but gives you a GUI to interact with it more easily.
+easySIPp doesn’t replace SipP — it enhances it.
+Under the hood, easySIPp uses the original SIPp engine, but gives you a GUI to interact with it more easily.

-### Is kSipP open-source?
+### Is easySIPp open-source?
-Yes! kSipP is an open-source project.
+Yes! easySIPp is an open-source project.
 We welcome contributions from the community!
 Feel free to fork the repository, propose bug fixes, or add new features through pull requests.

-### How do I run kSipP using Docker?
+### How do I run easySIPp using Docker?
 Just run the following command:
 ```bash
 docker run -dt --network host --name ksipp krndwr/ksipp